-For the Japanese nationalist group, the country’s history in the first half of the twentieth century seems to be a history of embarrassment.
+Let’s discuss the Japanese history timeline.
+Well, for the Japanese nationalist group, the country’s history in the first half of the twentieth century seems to be a history of embarrassment.
 We know that Japan’s renaissance in the late nineteenth century turned the country into a major power in Asia in a short period.

 Japanese History Timeline Summary